HypeCheck

 Evidence-Based Benefits

-Essential amino acids (EAAs) are the nine amino acids your body cannot make on its own — you must get them from food or supplements.
-After resistance exercise, EAA supplements stimulate muscle protein synthesis more effectively than collagen protein, and studies show they support whole-body anabolism (muscle building) in both young adults and older individuals.
-In older adults with sarcopenia, combining EAA supplementation with resistance training may improve grip strength, gait speed, and physical function, though effects on actual muscle mass are modest and evidence certainty is low to very low.
+Essential amino acids (EAAs) are the nine amino acids your body cannot produce on its own — you must get them from food or supplements.
+After resistance exercise, EAA supplements stimulate muscle protein synthesis (the process of building and repairing muscle), with leucine playing a particularly important signaling role.
+Research in older adults with sarcopenia shows that combining EAA supplementation with resistance training may improve muscle strength and physical function, though effects on actual muscle mass are modest and evidence certainty is rated low to very low.

 Source: auto-research